Master's Programs

 - Courses not listed as pre-approved electives may be taken, or substitutions made, pending approval of the student’s M.S. advisory committee, or the M.Eng. advisor.

-The following apply to MEA and M.S. in Systems Engineering:
+The following apply to M.S. in Systems Engineering:

 - All students must complete a minimum of 30 graded course hours, not including ENGE 5304.